EvictionLab/eviction-lab-website/content/updates/research/one-year-of-eviction-moratoria.md

   </tbody>
 </table>

 Congress has funded billions of dollars of rental assistance payments, which will make their way to renters and landlords soon.
 But eviction moratoria and rental assistance are two sides of the same coin: the moratorium stabilizes the crisis by keeping tenants from being removed from their homes before help can arrive, and rental assistance—or other financial aid, like cash assistance—permanently resolves the shortfall.
 Rental assistance offered alone fails to reach all tenants—some won't apply, or won't have the necessary documentation to prove they're eligible for help—and even qualifying tenants can be evicted while waiting for aid to work its way through all the red tape.
 Eviction moratoria on their own are temporary and fail to cancel or pay the debt that tenants accrue during the pandemic, leaving them stuck with that debt—and probable eviction—when the moratoria end.

+{{< pullquote "But eviction moratoria and rental assistance are two sides of the same coin: the moratorium stabilizes the crisis by keeping tenants from being removed from their homes before help can arrive, and rental assistance—or other financial aid, like cash assistance—permanently resolves the shortfall." >}}

 For months, the United States had a federal eviction moratorium—the CDC moratorium—without financial aid, as the initial influx of rental assistance cash from the CARES Act had already been spent.
 Hundreds of thousands of eviction cases were filed during the CDC moratorium in the places we track on the ETS.
 As the United States now faces having rental assistance with no eviction moratorium, we can expect filings to spike even higher, [as we did in August](https://evictionlab.org/shifts-in-eviction-filings-from-cares-act-to-cdc-order/).
 The Eviction Lab will continue to catalogue the choices that American policymakers pick, and the eviction filings that are the consequence of those choices.